alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 For the first year the "community" was just a gathering of communities from Madrid.
 In 2016 we reached around and attracted many people from all Spain.
 Finally, this year local attendees were less than half.

+We want to help all interested JavaScript developers from Spain meet in one place, see some good talks, share a few meals and a roof for a day, and go back to our daily routine with renewed ideas.
+Our sore spot is Barcelona:
+it has a vibrant startup scene, but hardly any developers came from there this year.

+This year we have tried to attract an international audience, or at least foreigners working in Madrid, without much success.
+Next year we will make sure that the international track provides for a consistent experience for non-Spanish speakers.

+We would love to also strengthen ties with South and Central American developers, but there are practical issues: each speaker travel from across the ocean costs us more than €1k, so costs rapidly add up.

 ## JSDayES 2018